ArjunSarkar1/PhysiciansConnect/README.md

 - **Scalability & Maintainability:**
   Clear separation of concerns makes the application easier to extend and troubleshoot over time.

+### Image Licensing Notice
+All images used in the physiciansconnect/app/src/main/java/physicianconnect/src directory are sourced from publicly available stock image libraries or licensed third-party providers.
+These images are used for illustrative and design purposes only and are not owned by the development team.
+Proper licensing and usage rights should be verified before using these images in production or commercial deployments. s

+### Profile Photo Handling
+In PhysicianConnect, each physician can upload a profile photo, which is displayed throughout the application (e.g., in the dashboard and profile management screen).
+This feature is implemented with local file storage due to the constraints of a desktop-based class project.

+How It Works (In This Project)

+File Naming:
+Each physician’s photo is saved with their user ID as the filename.
+For example, a physician with ID 1 will have a profile photo saved as: src/main/java/physicianconnect/src/profile_photos/1.png

+Saving:
+When a photo is uploaded through the UI, it’s resized to fit a standard dimension (maximum 200x200 pixels), then saved to the local profile_photos folder.

+Loading:
+The app uses the logged-in user's ID to load the appropriate image file during runtime.
+If no photo exists, a placeholder image is generated and displayed.

+Access Control:
+Since this is a standalone desktop app running entirely on the local machine, all profile images are stored locally and are not secured by any authentication system.

+In a Real-World Web-Based Application
+If this system were deployed on a real server:

+Photos would be stored on a secure server or cloud storage, not in local folders.
+Authentication and file access control would ensure that users can only access their own images.
+Images would likely be served over HTTPS and may be protected with access tokens or session-based permissions.
+Images would be uploaded via HTTP endpoints and stored with unique paths or database references, not raw filenames.

+So why did we use Local Storage?
+Because this application is a desktop-based project designed for offline use and classroom demonstration, we opted for:
+Simple local folder storage to reduce dependency on external servers.
+Readable file paths to aid debugging and testing.
+Easy manual file replacement for testing default or custom photos.

 ---

 ## Summary